Panmoni/yapbay/docs/plan.md

 # YapBay Frontend Development Plan

-double check is offer detail page showing the right roles in buy vs sell etc.

-## API integration

-- log in as user 3, create account
-- migrate old testing metamask accts from brave

-## Trade Page

-- listener vs RPC on page... maybe I need both.

-## Next Test
+creating and funding escrow are still separate steps, and when we fund the escrow, the database is not getting updated.

+This might be a listener failure or maybe the listener does not run often off.

-NEXT: re-test flow up to mark fiat paid and ensure API works and state updates on the frontend
+- re-test flow up to mark fiat paid and ensure API works and state updates on the frontend

-When funding escrow, is the transaction getting recorded to the API?
+- When funding escrow, is the transaction getting recorded to the API?

-when recording the escrow it is saving its state as the trade state, not the escrow state.
+- when recording the escrow it is saving its state as the trade state, not the escrow state.
+- ensure listener is working properly.
+- check events table and log

 ## escrow

 - release escrow
 - cancel escrow
-- auto cancel
-- event listener?
-- error handling?

-## Diagnostic tool / admin dashboard

-create a diagnostic tool to collate info from on-chain via RPC, trades db, escrows db, transaction db.

-forerunner queryEscrowsBalances.ts

-## Future Normalization
+## Roadmap

 - Can we use mobileofferlist, desktopoffertabe and offerpagination in other listings pages?
 - useUserAccount for Account Page?
+- make sure RPC is efficient, maybe cache some of them.. run it through a redis?

 ## Ref